kazurayam/Katalon-IDEA-Combination/docs/index.md

 In this project, I wrote every classes in Groovy.
 In the `lib` subproject, you can write codes in other JVM-programming languages: Java, Kotlin, Scala; as long as the IDE of your choice supports it.

 Katalon Studio v9.x once brought the "Keywords" to be an Enterprise feature.
 Katalon disallowed the users of Free version to create and use any custom Groovy class.
 It was a surprise for me.
 Later in v10.0 they turned the feature back.
 Now, I have got the experience of Katalon-IDEA-Combination, I would not be surprised even if the "Keywords" is priced again in future Katalon v11.x and later.
-It doesn’t matter to me.
+It doesn’t really matter to me.

 ## Conclusion